ongr-archive/xtCommerceConnectorBundle/Resources/doc/subqueries.rst

     }

+Note:
-NB: We will refer to this object as the "parent".
+    We will refer to this object as the "parent".

 Suppose our end-document should have a structure akin to this: